Skip to content

 (e) On the prosecutor’s motion, the court must require that the defendant be booked, photographed, and fingerprinted.”

-So under a narrow definition, “arraignment” refers to reading the charge; and entering a plea (which could happen at any point or date in the court process).
+So under a narrow definition, arraignment refers to reading the charge; and entering a plea (which could happen at any point or date in the court process).
 But we often use the term to broadly describe the First Appearance in court on a criminal charge, as well.

-“What happens at arraignment?”
+What happens at arraignment?

 The First Appearance is normally the point at which the court learns who the defendant’s lawyer will be.
 The defendant may apply for a Public Defender as their defense attorney, based upon income.
 Or the defendant has the right to retain a private defense lawyer of their own choosing.

-After formal retainer, the defense lawyer files a “Certificate of Representation” with the District Court, before or at the arraignment hearing.
-After filing it, the lawyer becomes the “attorney of record” on the court file.
+After formal retainer, the defense lawyer files a Certificate of Representation with the District Court, before or at the arraignment hearing.
+After filing it, the lawyer becomes the attorney of record on the court file.

-“Can you go to jail at arraignment?”
+Can you go to jail at arraignment?

 Though theoretically possible, a judge ordering arrest and jail for an out-of-custody defendant appearing at an arraignment hearing is extremely rare.
 (If that were going to happen, it would have happened earlier.)
-But some people appearing at arraignment do so while already in custody (jail), for example because they were unable to get out on bail.
+But some people appearing at arraignment do so while already in custody, for example because they were unable to get out on bail.

 Inertia is a powerful force.
 But comparing the two, defendants are far more likely to be released from custody during an arraignment hearing than taken into custody.
 If you have any concerns about this, be sure to discuss with your lawyer.

-“Do I get booked at arraignment?”
+Do I get booked at arraignment?

-Rule 5.01 (e), quoted above, refers to the judge ordering the defendant’s being “booked, photographed, and fingerprinted.”
+Rule 5.01 (e), quoted above, refers to the judge ordering the defendant’s being booked, photographed, and fingerprinted.
 In cases where the defendant was previously arrested and booked, the judge is unlikely to order that again.

 But if not already booked by law enforcement, depending upon the level of offense of the charge, the court will generally order it in felony and some other cases.

-What is “booking?”
+What is booking?
 The term refers to the law enforcement practice of collecting identifying information about a person arrested, admitted to jail, or charged with certain crimes.
 This identifying information often includes a booking photograph, fingerprints, and questions relating to identity.

-DNA samples: The government does not routinely collect DNA samples from defendants in Minnesota during the “booking process.”
-Instead, they may do so in some types of cases following a court order, a sentence, or by consent.
-DNA samples are analyzed for purposes of identification.
 The Minnesota Supreme Court held in State v.
-Steeprock, A23-0875 (Minn.
-12/3/25), that warrantless collection of a buccal swab from a defendant pursuant to Rule 9.02, subd.
+Steeprock, 28 NW2d 417 (Minn.
+Supreme Court 2025), that warrantless collection of a buccal swab from a defendant pursuant to Rule 9.02, subd.
 2 (1) (f), of the Minnesota Rules of Criminal Procedure is an unreasonable search that violates the United States and Minnesota Constitutions.
 Defendants should refuse to consent to providing a DNA sample, prior to at least consulting their defense attorney.

 Make a first impression